Jason Zadrozny

-Jason Bernard Zadrozny (born 20 July 1980) is a British politician from the Ashfield Independents and Leader of Ashfield District Council.
+Jason Bernard Zadrozny (born 20 July 1980) is a British local politician from the Ashfield Independents and Leader of Ashfield District Council.

 In 2007, he first became Leader of the Council as a Liberal Democrat, becoming the youngest council leader in the United Kingdom at that time, aged 26.
 Labour took back control at elections in 2009, but in 2018 Zadrozny regained the position as an Ashfield Independent.

-He is also a member of Nottinghamshire County Council.

 Early life

 Zadrozny was born in Sutton-in-Ashfield, Nottinghamshire and is of Polish descent.
 He grew up in Kirkby-in-Ashfield attending Greenwood Primary School, Ashfield Comprehensive School, and West Nottinghamshire College, where he completed a BTeC National Diploma in Performance Art.
 He then obtained a Higher National Diploma in Theatre Studies from the college in 2002.

 Political career

-In March 2007, standing as a Liberal Democrat, Zadrozny won a by-election to Nottinghamshire County Council in the Sutton-in-Ashfield North division, with a 44% swing to his party and a 60% increase in the vote share.
+In March 2007, standing as a Liberal Democrat, Zadrozny won a by-election to Nottinghamshire County Council in the Sutton-in-Ashfield North division, with a 44 percent swing to his party and a 60 percent increase in the vote share.
 Two months later, also in Sutton-in-Ashfield North, he won a seat on Ashfield District Council, and the Liberal Democrats became the largest party.

 Zadrozny was then Leader of Ashfield District Council from May 2007 until May 2009.
 In that role, he promoted Community Asset Transfers of two local buildings, the Acacia Centre in Annesley and the Manor Rooms in Teversal.
 His administration launched proposals for a Neighbourhood Charter of environmental pledges and the creation of new community protection services.
 It opened a new Lammas leisure centre in Sutton-in-Ashfield.

 In May 2009, Labour took back control of Ashfield District Council and regained the leadership.
 In June 2009, Zadrozny held his County Council seat in the 2009 Nottinghamshire County Council election.

-At the 2010 general election, Zadrozny stood as a Liberal Democrat for the parliamentary seat of Ashfield, losing to Labour's Gloria de Piero by 192 out of 48,196 votes cast, one of the closest results in the country, after the second biggest swing of the General Election.
+In the 2010 general election, Zadrozny stood as a Liberal Democrat for the parliamentary seat of Ashfield, losing to Labour's Gloria de Piero by 192 out of 48,196 votes cast, one of the closest results in the country, after the second biggest swing of the General Election.

 He was re-elected to Ashfield District in 2011 and to the County Council again at its 2013 election.

-In 2015, following his suspension as a member of the Liberal Democrat Party, Zadrozny left the party and was elected as an Independent for a newly created district council ward, Larwood.
+In 2015, after his suspension as a member of the Liberal Democrats, Zadrozny left the party and was elected as an Independent for a newly created district council ward, Larwood.
 In November that year he formed the Ashfield Independents.

-At the 2016 England and Wales police and crime commissioner elections, Zadrozny ran for the elected position of Nottinghamshire Police and Crime Commissioner.
-He announced his candidacy in order to highlight his belief that he was victim of a politically motivated attack, relating to his arrest and questioning over historic child sex allegations, charges which were subsequently dropped.
-Zadrozny lost his £5,000 deposit, after receiving 7,164 votes (4.2%).
+In the 2016 England and Wales police and crime commissioner elections, Zadrozny stood for the elected position of Nottinghamshire Police and Crime Commissioner.
+He announced his candidacy to highlight his belief that he was victim of a politically motivated attack, relating to his arrest and questioning over child sex allegations, charges which were subsequently dropped.
+Zadrozny received 7,164 votes, which was only 4.2 percent of the total, so he lost his deposit.